 - Served as underwriters’ counsel in connection with approximately $1.2 billion of additional Revenue Financing System and Permanent University Fund bonds issued by the A&M System

-- Represented the Texas State University System as bond counsel, including in connection with the issuance of approximately $944 million of Revenue Financing System bonds and the establishment of an ‘extendable’ commercial paper program for the system that does not require external liquidity support
+- Represented the Texas State University System as bond counsel, including in connection with the issuance of over $1.3 billion of Revenue Financing System bonds and the establishment of an ‘extendable’ commercial paper program for the system that does not require external liquidity support

 - Restructured all $1.2 billion of the Lower Colorado River Authority’s then outstanding debt obligations into a new financing program

-- Established the financing structure (including a conduit contract revenue commercial paper program) for the Lower Colorado River Authority’s electric transmission affiliate created to comply with deregulation of the State’s electric utility industry and the subsequent issuance of approximately $3 billion in debt under such structure
+- Established the financing structure (including a conduit contract revenue commercial paper program) for the Lower Colorado River Authority’s electric transmission affiliate created to comply with deregulation of the State’s electric utility industry and the subsequent issuance of over $4 billion in debt under such structure

 - Part of the firm’s team of lawyers in the Austin office that represents the Texas Department of Transportation as bond counsel and/or disclosure counsel on its financing programs for the Mobility Fund Revenue Financing Program, the State Highway Fund, the Highway Improvement General Obligation Financing Program, and numerous toll road financings for the Central Texas Turnpike System, the Grand Parkway System and multiple private activity bond toll road transactions.

 Member, State Bar of Texas